 - The Kunsthaus Zürich houses an outstanding art collection that spans from the Middle Ages to contemporary art, with an emphasis on Swiss art.
-The museum’s collection includes works by major artists including Claude Monet, Edvard Munch, Pablo Picasso, Vincent van Gogh, Édouard Manet and Henri Matisse.
-The Kunsthaus Zürich holds one of the largest Munch collection outside of Norway.
-It has an extensive collection of Alberto Giacometti’s work and paintings by Monet, Picasso, Chagall and Kokoschka.
-The New York School is represented by works from Pollock, Rothko and Newman.
+The museum’s collection includes works by significant artists including Claude Monet, Edvard Munch, Pablo Picasso, Vincent van Gogh, Édouard Manet, and Henri Matisse.
+The Kunsthaus Zürich holds one of the most extensive Munch collection outside of Norway.
+It has an extensive selection of Alberto Giacometti’s work and paintings by Monet, Picasso, Chagall, and Kokoschka.
+The New York School is represented by works from Pollock, Rothko, and Newman.
 European and American artworks represent pop art.
 The Kunsthaus Zürich’s Modern Art Collection includes video installations and photographs by Fischli/Weiss and Pipilotti Rist.

 - Swiss National Museum

 - The Swiss National Museum’s building from 1898 is the historicist style of the French Renaissance city chateaus.
-Designed with dozens of towers, courts and the park on a peninsula between the rivers Sihl and Limmat in the Old City District of Zurich.
+Designed with dozens of towers, courts, and the park on a peninsula between the rivers Sihl and Limmat in the Old City District of Zurich.
 The museum’s collection spans from prehistory through to ancient times and the Middle Ages to the 20th century.
-Also, the collection gothic art, chivalry and a comprehensive collection of liturgical wooden sculptures, panel paintings and carved altars, is impressive.
+Also, the selection of gothic art, chivalry, and a comprehensive collection of liturgical wooden sculptures, panel paintings, and carved altars, is impressive.

 - Rietberg Museum